-Prince William County is Virginia's second-most-populous county with approximately 490,000 residents, covering the southern arc of the Northern Virginia DC metro along the I-95 and I-66 corridors.
+Prince William County is one of Virginia's most populous counties with approximately 490,000 residents, covering the southern arc of the Northern Virginia DC metro along the I-95 and I-66 corridors.
 It includes Woodbridge, Dale City, Lake Ridge, Gainesville, and Bristow — all unincorporated communities within the county.
 It does NOT include the independent cities of Manassas and Manassas Park, which are geographically surrounded by Prince William County but are entirely separate legal jurisdictions with their own circuit courts and general district courts.

-Prince William County has been one of Virginia's fastest-growing counties for two decades, driven by a combination of military presence (Quantico Marine Corps Base sits partially in the county), federal government and contractor employment, and sustained residential development along the commuter corridors south of Fairfax County.
-That growth has produced a more economically and demographically diverse population than the more affluent northern Virginia counties, which is reflected in its higher court filing volume per capita relative to Fairfax or Loudoun.
-See the Virginia state guide for the full context on Virginia's independent city structure.
+Prince William County has been one of Virginia's fastest-growing counties for two decades, driven by military presence at Quantico Marine Corps Base, federal government and contractor employment, and sustained residential development along the commuter corridors south of Fairfax County.
+That growth has produced a more economically and demographically diverse population than the more affluent northern Virginia counties, which is reflected in higher court filing volumes per capita.
+See the Virginia state guide for full context on Virginia's independent city structure.

 Key takeaways

-- Prince William County's population is approximately 490,000 (2024 U.S. Census Bureau estimate), making it Virginia's second-most-populous county.
+- Prince William County's population is approximately 490,000 (2024 U.S. Census Bureau estimate), making it one of Virginia's most populous counties.

-- Quantico Marine Corps Base creates a significant military population within the county — service members' court records may be in federal military systems rather than Virginia state courts for on-base matters.
+- Quantico Marine Corps Base creates a significant military population within the county.
+Service members' on-base matters fall under federal military jurisdiction rather than Virginia state courts.

 Prince William County quick facts